-OYSTER COVE MITIGATION MONITORING AND REPORTING PROGRAM MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY COMPLETION OF IMPLEMENTATION ACTIVITY DATE COMPLETED Delivery of materials and equipment to the site and truck traffic coming to and from the site is restricted to the same construction hours specified above. hauling and construction in accordance with measure.
+MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY COMPLETION OF IMPLEMENTATION ACTIVITY DATE COMPLETED Saturday.
+Construction activities shall be prohibited on Sunday and State, Federal and Local Holidays.
+2. Delivery of materials and equipment to the site and truck traffic coming to and from the site is restricted to the same construction hours specified above.
+3. Equip all internal combustion engine-driven equipment with intake and exhaust mufflers that are in good condition and appropriate for the equipment.
+4. Unnecessary idling of internal combustion engines shall be strictly prohibited.
+5. Locate stationary noise-generating equipment such as air compressors or portable power generators as far as possible from sensitive receptors.
+If they must be located near receptors, adequate muffling (with enclosures where feasible and appropriate) shall be used to reduce noise levels at the adjacent sensitive receptors.
+Any enclosure openings or venting shall face away from sensitive receptors.
+6. Acoustically shield stationary equipment located near residential receivers with temporary noise barriers.
+7. Utilize "quiet" air compressors and other stationary noise sources where technology exists.
+8. Construction staging areas shall be established at locations that will create the greatest distance between the construction-related noise sources and noise-sensitive receptors nearest the project construction documents.
+Maintain delivery, hauling and construction in accordance with measure.
 Provide notice to surrounding properties in accordance with measure.
-Applicant shall provide for periodic inspection during construction to hauling and .
-Equip all internal combustion engine-driven equipment with intake and exhaust mufflers that are in good condition and appropriate for the equipment.
-Unnecessary idling of internal combustion engines shall be strictly prohibited.
-Locate stationary noise-generating equipment such as air compressors or portable power generators as far as possible from sensitive receptors.
-If they must be located near receptors, adequate muffling (with enclosures where feasible and appropriate) shall be used to reduce noise levels at the adjacent sensitive receptors.
-Any enclosure openings or venting shall face away from sensitive receptors. .
-Acoustically shield stationary equipment located near residential receivers with temporary noise barriers. .
-Utilize "quiet" air compressors and other stationary noise sources where technology exists. ; .
-Construction staging areas shall be established at locations that will create the greatest distance between the construction-related noise sources and noise-sensitive receptors nearest the project site during all project construction activities.
-9 .
-Locate material stockpiles, as well as maintenance/equipment staging and parking areas, as far as feasible from existing residences.
+Applicant shall provide for periodic inspection during construction to ensure that measures are in place.
+COMPLETE

-OYSTER COVE MITIGATION MONITORING AND REPORTING PROGRAM MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY COMPLETION OF IMPLEMENTATION ACTIVITY DATE COMPLETED 10.
-Control noise from construction workers' radios to a point where they are not audible at the existing Parks bordering the project site.
+MITIGATION MEASURE IMPLEMENTATION RESPONSIBLE PARTY COMPLETION OF IMPLEMENTATION ACTIVITY DATE COMPLETED Locate material stockpiles, as well as maintenance/equipment staging and parking areas, as far as feasible from existing residences.
+10. Control noise from construction workers' radios to a point where they are not audible at the existing Parks bordering the project site.
 11. The contractor shall prepare a detailed construction schedule for major noise-generating construction activities.
 The construction plan shall identify a procedure for coordination with the owner/occupant of nearby residential land uses so that construction activities can be scheduled to minimize noise disturbance.
 12. Notify all residences by assessor parcel number (within 1,000 feet of the project site) of the construction schedule, in writing, and provide a written schedule of "noisy" construction activities to the adjacent land uses as well as contact information, including phone number of the disturbance coordinator.
 13. Designate a "disturbance coordinator" who would be responsible for responding to any complaints about construction noise.
 The disturbance coordinator will determine the cause of the noise complaint (e.g., bad muffler, etc.) and will require that reasonable measures be implemented to correct the problem.
 Conspicuously post a telephone number for the disturbance coordinator at the construction site and include in it the notice sent to neighbors regarding the construction schedule.
-TRIBAL CULTURAL RESOURCES Implement Measure CUL-1 and CUL-2.
+RIBAL CULTURAL RESOURCES mplement Measure CUL-1 and CUL-2.
 See CUL-1, CUL-2 See CUL-1, CUL-2